gallenc/opennms-tutorials-1/session3/README.md

 The MIB file we will need to create our configuration is [CHUBB-TVBS-CAMERA.mib](../session3/minimal-minion-activemq/container-fs/snmpsim/mibs/CHUBB-TVBS-CAMERA.mib).

-Upload this file and right click on it and slelect `compile`.
+Upload this file and right click on it and select `compile`.
 You will get the following error:

 ![alt text](../session3/images/mibcompiler1-error.png "Figure mibcompiler1-error.png")